Why does pea protein replace soybeans as the new favorite?

 Data show that as of the end of 2018, the global meat market was worth 1.4 trillion US dollars.
 With the crazy performance of Beyond Meat, an artificial meat company, after landing on Nasdaq, people have gradually turned their attention to the meat substitute market.
 Various artificial meat products have emerged in an endless stream, which has also attracted traditional food companies to join it.
 Nielsen, a global monitoring and data analysis company, predicts that the world meat substitute market is expected to grow to US$6.4 billion by 2023.

 Due to the abundant global production capacity, soy protein has long occupied the top spot in the vegetable protein market.
-Nowadays, the demand for pea protein is growing rapidly, and it has become an important choice for artificial meat in European and American markets.Artificial Meat
+Nowadays, the demand for pea protein is growing rapidly, and it has become an important choice for artificial meat in European and American markets.artificial meat

 Artificial meat boom boosts demand for pea protein